Skip to main content

 Smith described the campaign employee as a co-conspirator who had brushed off warnings that potential “unrest” in Detroit could escalate to resemble a violent effort to stop vote counting in Florida’s 2000 presidential election.

-The unnamed campaign operative “sought to create chaos” in Detroit as the campaign prepared litigation to try and stop the county in court, Smith wrote.
+The unnamed campaign operative “sought to create chaos” in Detroit and asked a colleague to "give me options to file litigation" to try and stop the count in court, Smith wrote.

 Related: